Keeping up with weeds SUCKS. Especially when they start taking over your beautiful lawn or garden beds that you worked so hard on.

 The Most Efficient Grass Removal Tool

-Grass whips cut with a sharp blade in both the forward and backward motion, which can cut your weeding time in half compared to a scythe or other grass-cutting tool.
+Grass whips are cut with a sharp blade in both the forward and backward motion, which can cut your weeding time in half compared to a scythe or other grass-cutting tool.
 The serrated steel blade edges on the whip tool help you cut more than just grass, and work well on pesky weeds and thicker brush.

 There are a lot of good reasons to use grass whips instead of string trimmers: